The End of the Bloodiest Holy War, Part II

 The key special behaviour of this character is the one triggered when the previous newline is removed, in which case:

-2. If it is removed in such a way OIL will be located after another newline, both will form a new grapheme together.
+will be located after another newline, both will form a new grapheme together.
+OIL

 Let’s remap our keyboard